-3.1 What is Supply Chain Management?
+3.3 What is Supply Chain Management

 Supply chain management is also known as public procurement management in public sector.
 And it can be seen as the things we do to influence the behaviour of the supply chain and get the results we want.
 Supply chain or procurement must ensure that goods and services are delivered efficiently and on-time for programmes operations.
 Open and competitive procurement drives private sector innovation to deliver savings to government.
-According to Nagumey, (2013), defined suppliers -to- Component and intermediate manufacturers/producers -to- Final product manufacturers/assemblies -to-Wholesalers and distributors -to- Retailers - to- The consumer connected by transportation and storage activities, and integrated through information, planning and integrated activities.
+According to Nagumey, (2013), defined supply chain as a flow that consist of products and services from; Raw suppliers Component and intermediate materials -to-Final manufacturers/producers -toproduct manufacturers/assemblies -to-Wholesalers and distributors -to-Retailers -to- The consumer connected by transportation and storage activities, and integrated through information, planning and integrated activities.
 He also viewed that supply chain management is concerned with the efficient integration of suppliers, factories, warehouses and stores so that merchandised is produced and distributed: